oddkiva/sara/README.md

    algorithms,
 3. **rigorous testing**.

 The design of *Sara* libraries is driven by the KISS principle.

-Try it and feel free to become involved with the development of the libraries.

-I dedicate lots of patience and love to maintain *Sara* and make it evolve as much as my time and energy allow it.
+I enjoy maintaining *Sara* and making it evolve when I feel like it.

 *Sara* is licensed with the [Mozilla Public License version 2.0](https://github.com/DO-CV/DO-CV/raw/master/COPYING.MPL2).

-**As of June 12, 2019, Sara is now a C++ 17 only project.** The small improvements in the language made my life much easier and the code more pythonic.
+**As of June 12, 2019, Sara is now a C++ 17 only project.** The improvements in the language are compelling enough to make the library more readable.

 **Supported compilers:**
 - Visual Studio 2017 and above